kevinveenbirkenbach/cymais/roles/web-app-phpmyadmin/README.md

 ## Purpose

 The purpose of this role is to provide a reliable, configurable, and secure PhpMyAdmin deployment out-of-the-box.
-It minimizes the need for manual setup, and integrates smoothly with other CyMaIS infrastructure roles.
+It minimizes the need for manual setup, and integrates smoothly with other Infinito.Nexus infrastructure roles.

 ## Features